 Along with asthma diagnosis, FeNO measurements are also useful for the long-term management of asthmatic symptoms.

-Monitoring FeNO levels can also assist in identifying patients who are candidates for biologic treatment, and potentially identify patients as candidates for future treatments.
+Monitoring FeNO levels assists in identifying patients as candidates for biologic treatment, and identifying patients as candidates for future treatments.

 Implementing FeNO Testing